As you know if you’re read my blog at all, I am very passionate about making sure a Dachshund gets enough exercise.

 If you guessed that number four is the correct piece of advice, you’re absolutely right.

-This means that the first three pieces of advice are incorrect.
+This means that the first three pieces of advice might be incorrect.

 Let’s defer to the experts here and cite an extensive 2015 study on Dachshunds, published in Canine Genetics and Epidemiology (2016, Volume 3, Number 1, Page 1).